jdlyga/LaMulana2Capturer/README.md

 Python script for taking screenshots of La Mulana 2, converting the images to text (OCR), and appending the text to files for keeping notes of all text in the game.

-I suggest using AutoHotkey (or something similar) to set up keyboard shortcuts to run the script to capture each type of text
+I suggest using AutoHotkey (or something similar) to set up keyboard shortcuts to run the script to capture each type of text.
+I've included a sample AutHotkey script.

 ```
 usage: mulanaCapturer.py [-h] [-t | -d | -m]